nitaiaharoni1/vector-storage/README.md

 # Vector Storage

 Vector Storage is a lightweight and efficient vector database that stores document vectors in the browser's local storage.
-This package allows you to perform similarity searches on text documents using vector embeddings.
-It leverages OpenAI embeddings to convert text documents into vectors and provides an interface for searching similar documents based on cosine similarity.
+This package allows you to perform semantic similarity searches on text documents using vector embeddings.
+Semantic search refers to the ability to understand the meaning and context of text documents and queries, enabling more accurate and relevant search results.
+Vector Storage leverages OpenAI embeddings to convert text documents into vectors and provides an interface for searching similar documents based on cosine similarity.

 ## Features